mehmetozkaya/mehmetozkaya/README.md

 I have created [Microservices Architecture and Implementation on .Net Udemy Course](https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/?referralCode=FA6BAE225A0B6F0B7BB7) and you can find all my courses [with discounted in here.](https://github.com/aspnetrun/learn)

+I have created [Design Microservices Architecture with Patterns & Principles Udemy Course](https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/?referralCode=FA6BAE225A0B6F0B7BB7) that is journey of software architecture explain how to handle millions of request with designing high scalable and high available systems on microservices architecture.
+[See the article on medium.](https://medium.com/design-microservices-architecture-with-patterns/monolithic-to-microservices-architecture-with-patterns-best-practices-a768272797b2)

 I write regular blog posts, most of which you will find on my [Medium Page](https://mehmetozkaya.medium.com/).

 <p align='center'>